tellistone/MultinodeDockerLabBuilder/README.md

 A little bash script and a few docker compose files for building multi node Graylog setups in Docker.

-Asks you to select Elasticsearch or Opensearch, and then asks you which version of Graylog, Mongo and ES/OS to install.
+The script will ask you to select from Elasticsearch or Opensearch, and then will ask which version of Graylog, Mongo and ES/OS to install.

-Builds a 2 Graylog, 3 Mongo, 2 ES/OS cluster behind a nginx load balancer.
+Docker Compose then builds a 2 Graylog, 3 Mongo, 2 ES/OS cluster behind a nginx load balancer, using the selected version of each.

 Open ports for data to be sent into Graylog on 127.0.0.1.